 Tatsu creators are making the bold claim that this is the “Fastest WordPress Page Builder”.

-This is hard to measure, at least from a user perspective, but what I can say from my experience building with Tatsu is that it runs very smooth and it feels fast for a live frontend page builder, compared to other page builders.
+This is hard to measure, at least from a user perspective, but what I can say from my experience building with Tatsu is that it runs very smoothly and it feels fast for a live frontend page builder, compared to other page builders.

 And as we know page speed and core web vitals are something Google is looking for when ranking pages in the SERPs, so taken from this angle – yes, Tatsu is good for your site SEO.